openMLA/linear-shaft-motor/README.md

 * ~110mm travel range
 * Open Hardware.
 Designed from parts that can be sourced.

-### Selected Hardware
+### Hardware overview 🛍

 There are 3 elements that are key to a linear induction stage.
 Considerations and selection motivations can be found on the linked wiki sections.

-* [Linear guidance system](wiki/linear-guidance.md) ⚙.
+* [Linear guidance system](https://github.com/openMLA/linear-shaft-motor/wiki/linear-guidance) ⚙.
 The mechanical constraints that constrain motion along a single direction.
 Think linear rails and so on.
-* Linear induction motor 🧲.
+* [Linear induction motor](https://github.com/openMLA/linear-shaft-motor/wiki/induction-motor) 🧲.
 The magnets and coil assembly that are able to produce the forces required for the stage to move along it's constrained motion path.
-* Encoder and feedback circuit 💻.
+* [Encoder and feedback circuit](https://github.com/openMLA/linear-shaft-motor/wiki/encoder-and-feedback) 💻.
 Components that sense the system's position and use this information to drive the linear motor to target location.

-Of course there is also the brackets and mounting surfaces etc that are required to ensure these pieces all fit together.
+Of course there is also the brackets and mounting surfaces that are required to ensure these pieces all fit together.

-### Linear induction motor geometries
+### Linear induction motor geometries 🔠

 There are 3 categories of linear induction motors: